thenolfar/living-infinite/README.md

 # living-infinite

-my repository for playing around with and sharing stuff for people who are interessted
+my repository for playing around with and sharing stuff for people who are interested